nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/DASHBOARD_SEARCH.md

 It depends.

-In this specific case, the animal provider makes the most sense since that component has the responsibiity of maintaining animal state already.
-This is just a different kind of state about animals - the one the user is searching for.
+In this specific case, the AnimalProvider is a good choice since it already maintains `animals` state.